 The permitted number is whichever is the less of:

-the number specified in Table 1 and calculated according to the total number of rooms in the dwelling, and
+the number of people specified in Table 1 according to the total number of rooms in the dwelling

-the aggregate number of people in the dwelling calculated according to the floor area of each room as set out in Table 2
+the total number of people in the dwelling calculated according to the floor area of each room as set out in Table 2

 For both methods: